“Mobility is the most effective method to start the Higher Education harmonisation process within the ASEAN region.” – ASEAN Stakeholders

 - Vietnam: Viet Nam National University, Hanoi University of Science and Technology, Ho Chi Minh University of Technology and Education, Hue University

-- Frequently asked questions about SHARE Scholarship, click here
+Frequently asked questions about the SHARE Scholarship, click here

 - List of SHARE Awardees Batch 1, click here

-- List of SHARE Awardees Batch 2 (ongoing), click here
+- List of SHARE Awardees Batch 2, click here

-“Student Mobility and Credit Transfer System in ASEAN: Mapping student mobility and credit transfer systems in ASEAN region” is a joint report by Campus France and Nuffic, commissioned under Result 3, Credit Transfer System and Scholarships.
+“Student Mobility and Credit Transfer System in ASEAN: Mapping student mobility and credit transfer systems in ASEAN region” is a joint report by Campus France and Nuffic, commissioned under Result Area 3, Credit Transfer System and Student Mobility.
 This report identifies the actions which could be undertaken in the ASEAN region in order to enhance student mobility and to allow for the recognition of students’ study abroad period in the ASEAN region.
-The report is based on the results of a comprehensive mapping of mobility programmes and credit transfer systems in the ASEAN region and a joint survey by Campus France and Nuffic that highlighted the obstacle that restrain student mobility with ASEAN.
+The report is based on the results of a comprehensive mapping of mobility programmes and credit transfer systems in the ASEAN region and a joint survey by Campus France and Nuffic that highlighted the obstacles that restrain student mobility within ASEAN.
 The report also draws attention to the negative impact of the divergent credit transfer systems in the ASEAN region.

-To download the report of Student Mobility and CTS please click here.
+To download the report on Student Mobility and CTS please click here.

 Joint ASEAN Student and Alumni Statement on Enhancing ASEAN Higher Education Area through Student and Alumni Networks